Orientation - Tuesday, August 27

 Please join us for the First-in-Family Reception.
 Our first-generation and low-income faculty, staff, and students are eager to welcome you and your family.

-Recepción para Familias Latin@s / Reception for Latin@ Families
+Recepción para ESTUDIANTES, Familias Y AMIGOS LatinX / Reception for Latinx STUDENTS, Families AND FRIENDS

 11 a.m.–12 p.m. in Kohlberg Hall, First Floor, Scheuer Room

 Una gran oportunidad para conocer y charlar con estudiantes, miembros de la facultad y la administración hispano-parlantes.
-Please join us for refreshments and meet our Latin@ faculty, staff, and students as well as other families of the Class of 2022.
+Please join us for refreshments and meet our Latinx faculty, staff, and students as well as other families of new students.